Sonull/Predicting-the-price-of-a-house-in-King-County-WA---United-States-of-America/README.md

 * Source of data : www.kaggle.com
 * The level of significance, alpha is taken to be 0.05 for the analysis

-# Goal of the Anaysis
+# Objective of the Anaysis
 Build a multiple linear regression model to predict the selling price of a house in King County, United States of America

 # Dependent Variable